radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-02-building/index.md

 # Your first commit: Building

+## Fork the repository

+If you have not already done so, make a fork of the repository and clone it to your local machine.
+You can find the instructions [here](../../contributing-code-forks/index.md).

 ## Building the code

-If you have not already done so, clone the repository and navigate there in your command shell.

 You can build the main outputs using `make`: